Up to 87% of men believe in one or more beard myths.

 Myth #18: All parts of your beard should grow at the same rate

 This commonly held belief is simply not true.
-Cheeks often tend to grow in flower than your facial hair covering your chin – and there’s nothing wrong with that.
+Cheeks often tend to grow a beard slower than the hairs covering your chin and there’s nothing wrong with that.

-By using a good beard oil, you can help to nourish your hair follicles and the skin beneath to alleviate some of that itching.
+By using good beard oil, you can nourish your beard and the skin beneath to alleviate some of that itching.

-In many cases, however, beard oil isn’t even necessary and the itching will pass after a week or two of growing out your beard.
+In many cases, however, beard oil isn’t even necessary and the itching will pass after a week or two.

 Myth #20: Beards are dirty and gross

-For some people, when they look at a full and luxurious beard, all they can think about are the dirt and germs that must lie within.
+For some people, when they look at a full beard, all they can think about are the dirt and germs that must lay within.